mfaulconer/Stat386-Blog/_posts/2025-03-14-Scraping-Data.md

 Selenium helps scrape dynamic content that is often displayed by JavaScript.
 The nature of the tables I was extracting was in fact dynamic, so Selenium helped me to grab all that I needed!
 Here are all the packages I used.
 ![Packages](https://mfaulconer.github.io/Stat386-Blog/assets/img/packages.png)

 Once I had Selenium to help me set up my drivers for the JavaScript based website, I could use the same HTML skills that we practiced in class.
 It wasn't too different at all!
-I collected data from 2022-2024 for both the NBA Combine tests, and the NBA Draft History.
+I collected data from 2021-2024 for both the NBA Combine tests, and the NBA Draft History.
 I grabbed all the data from each table and saved it as a dataframe.
 ![Webdriver](https://mfaulconer.github.io/Stat386-Blog/assets/img/webdriver.png)

 Once I had everything I needed, I combined all the frames into my one big frame!
 I did this by using concat to stack the similar datasets (NBA Combine, NBA Draft).
-Once I had 2022-2024 NBA Combine and 2022-2024 NBA Draft in their two seperate dataframes, I made sure the variable types were what I needed, and merged the frames based on "Player Name" and "Year".
+Once I had 2021-2024 NBA Combine and 2021-2024 NBA Draft in their two seperate dataframes, I made sure the variable types were what I needed, and merged the frames based on "Player Name" and "Year".
 That's it!

 ## Final Dataset
+The final dataset I am working with includes all combine participants from 2021-2024, regardless of whether or not they were drafted.
+I used a left join draft results to those players who were selected in the NBA Draft.

+There are a total of 237 observations and 13 variables in the dataset.

+Variables                         Type
+Player                            object
+POS                               object
+Lane Agility Time (seconds)       float64
+Shuttle Run (seconds)             float64
+Three Quarter Sprint (seconds)    float64
+Standing Vertical Leap (inches)   float64
+Max Vertical Leap (inches)        float64
+Year                              int64
+Team                              object
+Affiliation                       object
+RoundNumber                       float64
+RoundPick                         float64
+OverallPick                       float64

+In various observations, there are some missing values.
+Not everyone opts in t0 participate in every strength test, but I do not want to remove those observations from the dataset, as their other results are relevant to my analysis.
+These missing at random values are currently left as N/A. For variables that came from the draft history, the objects (Team, Affiliation) were left as N/A, and the numeric variables (RoundNumber, RoundPick, OverallPick) were filled in with "0".